-There have been no material impairments of our assets measured and carried at fair value during the period ended September 30, 2022 and 2021.
-In addition, there have been no changes in valuation techniques during the period ended September 30, 2022 and 2021.
+There have been no material impairments of our assets measured and carried at fair value during the period ended March 31, 2023 and 2022.
+In addition, there have been no changes in valuation techniques during the periods ended March 31, 2023 and 2022.
 The fair value of Level 1 instruments classified as cash equivalents are valued using quoted market prices in active markets.
-The fair value of Level 2 instruments classified as cash equivalents and short - term investments was determined other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date and fair value is determined using models or other valuation methodologies.
-The fair value of the Level 3 instrument is determined using unobservable inputs and the Company utilized a Black Scholes valuation model as of December 9, 2021 (initial recognition) and December 31, 2021.
+The fair value of Level 2 instruments classified as cash equivalents are determined based on quoted prices in active markets, which are either directly or indirectly observable as of the reporting date with fair value being determined using models or other valuation methodologies.